School of Agricultural Sciences

 AGRI 5360.
 Contemporary Agricultural Business Issues.
 3 Hours.

-Students analyze and discus current issues in agricultural business with appropriate principles and theories.
-Issues may include marketing, management, finance, policy, international, legal and ethical topics.
-Student participation is expected via reports throughout the semester or term reports.
+Students analyze and discuss current issues in agricultural business with appropriate principles and applications.
+Issues may include marketing, management, finance, policy, international, legal, and ethical topics.

 AGRI 5361.
 Agricultural Policy.
 3 Hours.